timvisee/timvisee.com/content/about.md

 To send me a message, please check out the [Contact](@/contact.md) page.

+## Donate or Sponsor
+To support my current and future work, you can sponsor me.

+See the [Donate](@/donate.md) page for more information.

 ## Other things I like
 Some other random things I like besides my usual development activity that I didn't list above are: